SrLicht/SCP-069/README.md

 | `Killbroadcast` | The message that will come out to the victim when he is killed by SCP-069. |

 ### Thanks for watching
-- And thanks to beryl for allowing me to use his README as a base
+- And thanks to Beryl for allowing me to use his README as a base.